terrorizer1980/Web-SDK/README.md

 ### Languages

-This SDK supports Swift 5.1+.
-This SDK is written in Swift.
+This SDK supports Typescript (vTODO).
+This SDK is written in Typescript.

 ### Frameworks
 This SDK supports: